Top 25 Most Popular Chinese Foods (in China)

 Each cuisine features hundreds of dishes and snacks, and it’s so hard to choose the most popular 25.
 Any dish left out could lead to a heated debate between food lovers of different regions.

 So I have chosen what I consider the most famous dishes to share with you.
 If you have an opportunity to come to China, don’t miss trying them.

-Chinese dumplings (Jiaozi) generally consist of different kinds of meat such as pork, beef, chicken, shrimp or even fish, and chopped vegetables wrapped into a piece of dough.
-The most common fillings include pork with Chinese cabbage, pork with celery, lamb with spring onion, leeks with eggs, but there are many more varities.
+Chinese dumplings (Jiaozi) generally consist of different kinds of meat such as pork, beef, chicken, shrimp, or even fish, and chopped vegetables wrapped into a piece of dough.
+The most common fillings include pork with Chinese cabbage, pork with celery, lamb with spring onion, and leeks with eggs, but there are many more varieties.